Blog

 Micro markets attempt to strike a balance between the automated efficiency of vending machines and the wide range of offerings in convenience stores.
 They are a flexible contemporary solution for busy shoppers within managed spaces like office buildings or hotels.

-How Does a Micro Market Work?
+How Does a Micro-Market Work?

 As discussed above, micro markets tend to operate like cashier-less convenience stores.
 People can grab a sandwich, snack, and drink and just scan their items either at a self-checkout kiosk or in some cases directly with an app on their phone.
 Payments are automated, so you can scan it and forget it.
 The introduction of smart vending machines is truly revolutionizing snack vending possibilities.
 While it may seem a little dangerous for your bank account, at the end of the day time is money!
 So the convenience at checkout is well worth any “extras” that you might not purchase from a traditional vending machine, or have time to overthink as you wait in line.